StarsoftAnalysis/HaggisContours/README.md

 Choose the paper size to use.
 One of A4L, A4P, A3L, or A3P.
 Default A4L.
 Example: `-p A3L`

 * `--frame | -f`

+* `--image | -i`
-Use this option to draw a simple frame around the image.
+Use the original image as a background in the SVG image.
 Default false.
-Example: `-f`
+Example: `--image`

 ## Examples